agroimpacts/geospaar/README.md

   ./run-container.sh -v $LATEST -p $PORT $MY_DIR
   ```

 Note: Make sure that MY_DIR is the path of the directory that your cloned `geospaar` is in.
-MY_DIR should not include geospaar at the end of the path, because then `docker` will try and mount the `geospaar` folder, which will cause problems.
+MY_DIR should not include "geospaar" at the end of the path, because then `docker` will try and mount the `geospaar` folder, which will cause problems (the script will fail).
 We want to mount the directory `geospaar` is in so that we can create other projects in the same directory as `geospaar` while we are working in the `docker` container.

-You can also run it from your project directory containing `geospaar`, as follows:
+You can also (preferably) run it from your project directory containing `geospaar`, as follows:

   ```bash
   cd $MY_DIR # or, if you are in geospaar, you can one level up with cd ..